-SOC 114 Sociology of Aging 3
+SOC 114 Sociology of Aging

-This course will examine the roles and status of older people in a changing social structure.
+Sociology of Aging 3 This course will examine the roles and status of older people in a changing social structure.
 Social issues of aging such as employment, retirement, family relations, and housing are analyzed.

 Prerequisite: Placement in ENG 101 or completion of required developmental English courses